Shoebill - Physical Characteristics and Behaviors, Habitat and Diet

 Birds are a group of vertebrates with an impressive diversity in the animal kingdom.
 Aside from their beautiful physical features and the variety of their songs, birds also vary greatly in size.
 While there are some birds that are quite small, like insects, there are others that are so large that they remind us of the relationship between birds and dinosaurs.
 The shoebill (Balaeniceps rex), also known as the whalehead, whale-headed stork, or shoe-billed stork, belongs to the latter category.

-Read this AnimalWised article to learn more about the shoebill's characteristics, habitat, diet, and reproduction.
+Read this AnimalWised article to learn more about the shoebill's main characteristics, habitat, diet, and reproduction.

 Taxonomic classification of the shoebill